- CrashPlan for Home

 Process in which duplicate files and parts of files are automatically identified and transmitted and stored only once.
 CrashPlan's data de-duplication occurs per source device on the source device.

 Applies to devices, users, orgs, and plans.
 CrashPlan For Home users may deactivate a device they no longer wish to back up (i.e. deactivate an old computer after adopting a new computer).
 Deactivation stops backup and causes associated archives to be placed into cold storage, and is therefore destructive: after the cold storage period, the affected archives are permanently deleted.
-For Code42 CrashPlan and CrashPlan PRO, seat licenses are freed by deactivation.
+For Code42 CrashPlan and CrashPlan for Small Business, seat licenses are freed by deactivation.

 Default backup file selection